HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/advancedusage.md

 ### Description

 The path option can set a different URI as the starting point for type discovery.
 The default path is `/redfish/v1/`.
-This option is useful if you wish to view specific types, which are not available by default or if you wish to lower the time it takes to login.
+This option is useful if you wish to view specific types which are not available by default or if you wish to lower the time it takes to login.
 It is not recommended to use this flag on systems with a resource directory.